 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Pismo City Beach

-The main stretch of sand lining the downtown district, Pismo City Beach is a very popular spot to enjoy the ocean.
-Jutting into the Pacific Ocean from downtown, the Pismo Beach Pier is an iconic landmark of the city and a popular pedestrian pathway for fishing, strolling, and photographing the long stretch of beach on either side.
-Connected to the pier, the Pismo Beach Promenade provides a great vehicle-free pathway to navigate the beach.
+Pismo City Beach is the main stretch of sand lining the downtown district and a very popular spot to enjoy the ocean.
+The Pismo Beach Pier juts into the Pacific Ocean here, standing as an iconic landmark of the city.
+It's also a popular pedestrian pathway for fishing, strolling, and photographing the long stretch of beach on either side.

 2. Dinosaur Caves Park